Kathy Hinde

 Listen to the Voices of the Fen : 2024-25

-“Listen to the Voices of the Fen” launched on 18th July 2024 for World Listening Day and extends to autumn 2025, and is created in partnership with Wicken Fen National Trust Nature Reserve and Babylon Arts.
+“Listen to the Voices of the Fen” launched on 18th July 2024 for World Listening Day and extended until autumn 2025, and was created in partnership with Wicken Fen National Trust Nature Reserve and Babylon Arts.
 Supported using public funding by the National Lottery through Arts Council England.

 Listen to the Voices of the Fen invites you to actively listen to the voices of many different species at Wicken Fen.
-Activities and installations will reveal hidden soundworlds we may not usually notice, from underwater, underground and inside trees.
-Listen from a new perspective by joining us for a listening walk, take part in a workshop, or wander at your own pace to explore sound installations, all focussed on the intriguing and captivating soundworlds at Wicken Fen.
+Activities and installations reveal hidden soundworlds we may not usually notice, from underwater, underground and inside trees.
+The audience were invited to listen from a new perspective on a listening walk, participate in workshops, or wander through a trail of sound installations, all focussed on the intriguing and captivating soundworlds and ecosystem of Wicken Fen.

-During spring and summer 2025, a participatory workshops series will invite local communities to explore actively listening together and instrument-making, leading towards a series of installations and a co-created performance at Wicken Fen.
-From Friday 18 July, World Listening Day, until Sunday 28 September, a new sculptural sound trail will welcome audiences into this ancient landscape.
+During spring and summer 2025, a workshops series invited local communities to explore actively listening together and instrument-making, culminating with a series of installations and a co-created performance at Wicken Fen.
+From Friday 18 July, World Listening Day, until Sunday 28 September, a new sculptural sound trail welcomed audiences into the ancient fen landscape.
+Below are a series of photos from the trail, which also feature artworks by and collaborations with Oliver Payne, Stevie Wishart, Amy Wyllie and Matthew Olden.

-Compositions created from the field recordings and instruments crafted from locally-sourced natural materials will weave a network of delicate soundscapes, to be listened to through overhead dome-shaped speakers.
-Kinetic sound sculptures will respond to shifting water levels, emphasising water’s vital role in preserving the peatlands.
-Wind-powered aeolian instruments will resonate with the ever-present breezes that sweep across the landscape and a playful section of the installation will feature kinetic sound sculptures that echo some of Wicken Fen’s natural voices and include interactive elements.
+Compositions created from the field recordings and instruments crafted from locally-sourced natural materials wove a network of delicate soundscapes, to be listened to through overhead dome-shaped speakers.
+Kinetic sound sculptures responded to shifting water levels, emphasising water’s vital role in preserving the peatlands.
+Wind-powered aeolian instruments resonated with the ever-present breezes that sweep across the landscape and a few playful elements feature kinetic sound sculptures that echo some of Wicken Fen’s natural voices and include interactive elements.

-The opening of the Listen to the Voices of the Fen trail will be further celebrated on Sunday 20 July with a live performance by local participants on hand-made overtone flutes crafted from local willow branches.
-The choir of flutes will create evocative and captivating soundscapes in response to specific locations and soundworlds of Wicken Fen, and woven into the sculptural sound trail.
-The performance will be by local workshop participants following a series of co-creation workshops with Jan Hendrickse and Kathy Hinde.
-Sound artist and flute maker, Jan Hendrickse, who is been collaborating with Kathy, will lead on this unique element.
+The opening of the Listen to the Voices of the Fen trail was further celebrated on Sunday 20 July with a live performance by workshop participants on hand-made overtone flutes crafted from local willow branches.
+The choir of flutes created evocative soundscapes in response to locations and soundworlds, woven through the sculptural sound trail following a series of co-creation workshops with Jan Hendrickse and Kathy Hinde.

-Find out more on the project website HERE where you can also tune in live to an underwater microphone submerged in a watery ditch running alongside Sedge Fen at Wicken Fen.
-This underwater soundscape is also being live-streamed as part of ‘locus-sonus’ soundmap, streaming soundscapes from all over the world to explore the ever-evolving relationship between sound and place.
+Find out more on the project website HERE designed and created by City Edition Studios, where you can explore an interactive soundmap, a ‘virtual’ aeolian harp and tune in live to an underwater microphone submerged in a watery ditch running alongside Sedge Fen at Wicken Fen.
+This underwater soundscape is being live-streamed as part of ‘locus-sonus’ soundmap, streaming soundscapes from all over the world to explore the ever-evolving relationship between sound and place.

 SUMMER 2024